-Regulatory or Prohibited Action Signs
+Regulatory or Prohibited Action Signs and Meanings in Germany

 These types of signs use internationally recognized symbols that demonstrate the restrictions, but it’s still helpful to be able to put them in context since the descriptions below each sign are not included.
 The symbol to keep in mind here is the red circle and red circle with a slash indicate prohibited actions or vehicle specifications.

-No Stopping and Parking Signs
+German No Stopping and Parking Signs

 The first sign below designates no stopping or parking allowed.
 The second sign is a continuation of the first, which shows the start of no parking or stopping area.
 (The top arrow indicates start of no parking.)
 This sign is placed on the right side of the road.
 The third sign with the bottom arrow indicates the end of no stopping or parking area.
 This sign is placed on the left side of the road.
 The fourth and last sign in this group indicates no parking, only a short waiting stop up to 3 minutes is allowed.
 Again top and bottom arrows will indicate the start and stop of the waiting zone.